Invariant measures concentrated on countable structures: Preliminaries

 This notion is sometimes known as the \emph{group-theoretic definable closure}.
 For countable structures, it has the following equivalent formulation in terms of the formulas of $\Lwow(L)$ that use parameters from the tuple $\aa$.

-Given an $L$-structure $\cM$ and a tuple $\aa\in\cM$, let $L_\aa$ denote the language $L$ expanded by a constant symbol for each element of $\aa$.
-Then let $\cM_\aa$ denote the $L_\aa$-structure $\cM$ with the entries of $\aa$ named by their respective constant symbols in $L_\aa$.
+Given an $L$-structure $\cM$ and a tuple $\aa\in\cM$, let $L_\aa$ denote the language $L$ expanded by a new constant symbol for each element of $\aa$.
+Then let $\cM_\aa$ denote the $L_\aa$-structure given by $\cM$ with the entries of $\aa$ named by their respective constant symbols in $L_\aa$.